Healthcare in Vietnam

 Emergency services in Vietnam

 The emergency services number in Vietnam is 115.
-However, ambulances in Vietnam are a little thin on the ground and response times may be slow.
+However, ambulances in Vietnam are known for having a slow response time.
 Paramedics do not always speak English and equipment may be substandard.